 And I love to be tidy.
-My home is tidy.
-My office is tidy.
-My closet is amazing.
+My home was tidy (before we moved into our RV).
+My home office is tidy.
+Our RV is an organizational dream.
 But, my car sucked.

 It looked like a junkyard met a tornado, only messier.
-So, here are a few inexpensive products that I have used to keep my vehicle a bit cleaner and a lot tidier.
+So, here are a few ways that I have used to keep my vehicle a bit cleaner and a lot tidier.

 1. Front Seat Gap Fillers

 Of all of the space in my car, when I drop something, it will ultimately and magically end up in that abyss between the front seat and the center console and will be gone for all of eternity.
 If I were able to actually see down there, who knows what I would find...a piece of a carrot stick, a watch battery, and likely one of my daughter's press on nails.
 And that is just what I know about.

 This product is amazing.
 Not only does it fill that space and keep things (like cell phones) from falling down the side of the seat, it provides a very convenient storage area for easy to reach items.

 I have been known to have an allergy attack while driving.
 It isn't a pretty sight.
 Set aside the fact that my eyes are closed while sneezing while driving, I am likely also fumbling around the car to locate a box of tissues so as to minimize the damage of the sneeze.
 I could paint a picture of the grossness, but I will leave that to your imagination.
 More recently, I have been using this versatile product as a mask dispenser.